 Hi readers!
 Today on the blog, Anne Truppe of Eastwise Health shares her insights on treating babies with eczema by getting to eczema's root cause.
 Moms of babies with eczema know that time spent in the water can aggravate the skin, so specialists often recommend limiting or reducing the amount of time spent in baths … Continue reading Baby Eczema, Bathing, & Swimming: How to Care for Skin

-Teaching kids safety around the water includes teaching them to look for and expect adult supervision at pools, beaches, etc., AND teaching them expected behaviors.
-Lifeguards have a big job keeping an eye on every swimmer; knowing the pool rules yourself and reminding kids near you to follow them makes pools safer for everybody... this … Continue reading How to Parent a Kid You Don’t Know
+Teaching kids safety around the water includes teaching them to look for and expect adult supervision at pools, beaches, etc. as well as teaching them expected behaviors.
+None of us is a perfect grown up, but when we collectively model "pool manners," our children pick up on it.
+Lifeguards have a big job keeping an … Continue reading Responding to Behaviors Around the Pool

 Molly and I agonizingly miss our outdoor swimming days now that summer is officially over and the pool has closed.
 While sunny fall weather coaxed us outside to play (earth, what a novelty for summer lovin' mermaids!), I'm getting anxious about two things: Keeping Molly's swim skills and love of the water FRESH (and preferably … Continue reading Swimming in Seattle: Insider’s Guide to Kid-Friendly Indoor Swimming Pools

 Some college friends recently gave birth to their first baby (!), a beautiful girl.
 They follow Molly's swimming shenanigans on our Facebook and Instagram feeds, and asked me for tips about instilling their baby with confidence in the water.
 Specifically, when should babies enroll in swimming lessons?
 (In case you haven't read my post where … Continue reading When Should Babies Start Swimming Lessons?